-NASHVILLE – At Fiber Connect 2022, the Fiber Broadband Association on Tuesday presented its first Gene Scott Education Award to Greenlight Community Broadband of Wilson, N.C.
+NASHVILLE – At Fiber Connect 2022, el Fiber Broadband Association on Tuesday presented its first Gene Scott Education Award to Greenlight Community Broadband of Wilson, N.C.
 The award recognizes a person, community, or institution that has significantly impacted the advancement of education in the fiber industry.

 Gene Scott was a long-time community broadband advocate and a friend of the fiber broadband industry.
 Gene passed away in February 2022.
 He served as Chairman of the Fiber Broadband Association’s Education Subcommittee and was instrumental in the development of the Association’s Optical Telecom Installation Certification Path (OpTIC Path™) training program formally launched this year.